Mirac20/Data_projects_TripleTen/sprint4_historical_analysis_on_video_games/README.md

 - Look at how many games were released in different years.
 Is the data for every period significant?
 - How long does it generally take for new platforms to appear and old ones to fade?
 - Which platforms are leading in sales?
 Which ones are growing or shrinking?
-- Build a box plot for the global sales of all games, broken down by platform.
+- Building a box plot for the global sales of all games, broken down by platform.
 Are the differences in sales significant?
 What about average sales on various platforms?
 - Take a look at the general distribution of games by genre.
 What can we say about the most profitable genres?
 Can you generalize about genres with high and low sales?